Thanksgiving Countdown – 8 Smart Things You Should Do Right Now To Get Ready

 Think about anything that needs to be done ahead such as washing/dry cleaning linens, making place cards, creating a centerpiece, setting the table, etc. And now is the time to think about it – not when you’re already stressed and are more likely to forget something.

-You’ll be sooo glad if you take the time during these weeks prior to Thanksgiving to give your home a thorough cleaning, especially if you’ll be hosting overnight guests.
+You’ll be so glad that you took the time during these weeks prior to Thanksgiving to give your home a thorough cleaning, especially if you’ll be hosting overnight guests.

 If you devote the time and energy to cleaning now, you’ll be in a better position to give your home a quick once-over right before your guests arrive.